jambonz/elevenlabs-s2s-example/README.md

-# Ultravox-s2s
+# Elevenlabs-s2s

 This is an example Jambonz application that connects to the Elevenlabs Realtime API and illustrates how to build a Voice-AI application using Jambonz and Elevenlabs.
-This application utilizes a weather REST API to enable Ultravox to answer callers' questions about the weather for specified locations.
+This application utilizes a weather REST API to enable Elevenlabs to answer callers' questions about the weather for specified locations.

 ## Authentication
 To use this application, you must have an Elevenlabs Agent ID with access to the Realtime API.
 Specify the Agent ID as an environment variable when starting the application: